Visas for Indians

 5. The Maldives (An archipelago of islands in the Indian ocean and not so high on my visit list for almost everyone I know goes to the Maldives)

 Quoting the embassy of The Maldives, “A thirty-day free visa is issued on arrival for all Nationalities, provided the following conditions are met:

 - Have a valid ticket to continue the journey out of Maldives and;

 - Have enough funds to cover the expenses for the duration of the stay in the Maldives.
 (US$100 + $50 dollars per day) or confirmation of reservation in a Tourist Resort or a Hotel.

 You can find the Embassy of the Maldives in India here.

-6. Madagascar (an African country high on my visit list)-
+6. Madagascar (an African country high on my want-to-visit list)

 Indian citizens (and everyone else) can get a free visa on arrival to Madagascar which is valid for 90 days.